thebyrdman-git/ansai/docs/index.md

 ### Real AI Analysis from Production

-**Actual output from miraclemax.local healing event (Nov 19, 11:03 EST):**
+**Actual output from test server healing event (Nov 19, 11:03 EST):**

 ```
 🤖 AI-POWERED ROOT CAUSE ANALYSIS

-ROOT CAUSE: The story-stages service failed due to a systemd
+ROOT CAUSE: The my-flask-app service failed due to a systemd
 service timeout, triggered by lack of response from the application.

 WHY IT FAILED: